qwyk/unlocodes-python/README.md

 3.  `python convert_to_database.py INPUT_FILENAME OUTPUT_FILENAME`

-    *  Use `-tz` or `--timezones` to try to append timezones.
-This will significantly increase the processing time.
+    *  Use `-tz` or `--timezones` to try to append timezones based on lat/lng.
+This will significantly increase the processing time (+1hr).

+N.B.: Tested on macOs / Linux, not on Windows.